dynamsoft-docs/document-viewer-docs/api/class/perspectiveviewer.md

 ### PerspectiveViewer()

-Default constructor of a `PerspectiveViewer` object.
+Default constructor of a `PerspectiveViewer` instance.

 **Syntax**